David H. Stam

 catalog (Books on Ice, 2005), a dozen articles and reviews, and a volume of

 memoirs (What Happened to Me , 2014).
-He is currently preparing his Polar
+His collection of essays entitled Adventures in Polar Reading:

 "A Bibliography of the Published Writings of Harry Miller Lydenberg, 1942‑1960."
 Bulletin of The New York Public Library LXIV (1960).